-- · holding fifty per cent or more of the outstanding voting securities of SDI; - · having the right in the event of dissolution to fifty per cent or more of the assets of SDI; or - having the contractual power presently to designate fifty percent or more of the directors of SDI.
+- holding fifty per cent or more of the outstanding voting securities of SDI; - having the right in the event of dissolution to fifty per cent or more of the assets of SDI; or - having the contractual power presently to designate fifty percent or more of the directors of SDI.

 SDI's VLT Gaming License was issued on or about May 22, 2012.
-Any strategic transaction involving SDI that constitutes a "transfer" of SDI, within the meaning discussed above, before the fifth anniversary of the issuance of SDI's VLT Gaming License may result in the suspension, modification or revocation of SDI's VLT Gaming License.
-A suspension or revocation of SDI's VLT Gaming License would necessitate the cessation of SDI's VLT Gaming operations.
+Any strategic transaction involving SDI that constitutes a "transfer" of SDI, within the meaning discussed above, before the fifth anniversary of the issuance of SDI's VLT Gaming License may result in the suspension, modification or revocation of SDI's VLT Gaming License would necessitate the cessation of SDI's VLT Gaming operations.